-Most people fail to understand the strong connection between our microbiome and weight gain.
-Compelling evidence suggests an intricate link between antibiotic overuse and weight gain.
+Most people fail to understand the strong connection between our microbiome and weight gain, but compelling evidence suggests an intricate link between antibiotic overuse and weight gain.

 There is a common tendency for people to treat all of their infections with antibiotics.
-The problem with overusing antibiotics is that it wipes out the good bacteria in your gut.
+The problem with overusing antibiotics is that it wipes out the good bacteria in your gut along with the bad.
 Beneficial bacteria (probiotics) are, in fact, so crucial to your health that researchers have compared them to “a newly recognized organ.”

-The US uses nearly 30 million pounds of antibiotics each year to raise food animals.
-This accounts for about 80 percent of all antibiotics used in the US.
-In livestock, antibiotics are used both to ward off disease and to promote weight gain.
+The U.S. uses nearly 30 million pounds of antibiotics each year to raise food animals, which accounts for about 80% of all antibiotics used in the U.S. In livestock, antibiotics are used both to ward off disease and to promote weight gain.